1890 Wilkes-Barre tornado

-The 1890 Wilkes-Barre tornado occurred on Tuesday, August 19, 1890, in Wilkes-Barre, Luzerne County, Pennsylvania.
+The 1890 Wilkes-Barre tornado was a deadly tornado that occurred on Tuesday, August 19, 1890, in Wilkes-Barre, Luzerne County, Pennsylvania.
 It tore through the city as an estimated F3.
 The tornado killed 16 people, injured 50, damaged or destroyed 260 buildings, and cost at least $240,000 (in 1890 money).
 It was one of the deadliest tornadoes in Pennsylvania history.

 Events of August 19, 1890

 Touchdown

 It's believed that on the afternoon of August 19, 1890, the tornado touched down west of Nanticoke as an estimated F0.
 According to Professor Thomas Santee, "A brisk gust of wind passed through Nanticoke and the dust and light articles rose in a whirlwind, while a large maple tree was blown down at the east end of the Nanticoke Bridge."
 The tornado then traveled eastward into Hanover Township (along the bank of the Susquehanna River).

 "Following the bank of the river which is in a direction nearly east, for a short distance the trees are marked by the characteristic twisting off of branches and further on the field was strewn with light debris consisting of bark of trees and small bits of wood which had been carried by the storm."

 "Then for about a mile there is no distinct trace of the storm but from Butzbach's Landing, the effects become clearer, abundant and characteristic, leading past the north side of the cemetery at Hanover Green."